If you're a jewellery making beginner, it can be overwhelming trying to understand what findings you need for your designs.

 Knot covers also known as bead tips are great if you're after a neat and professional design.
 The cover holds and hides the knots on the end of your thread - simply use snipe nose pliers to press down over the knot cover to secure in place, ready to add your chosen clasp.

 End caps are used for placing over the ends of your chosen thread.
-There are various styles to choose from such as box style where you fold the sides over to secure, pinch style end cords where you can use snipe nose pliers to squeeze to close or end cords that you simply glue onto the end of your thread.
+There are various styles to choose from such as box style where you fold the sides over to secure, pinch style end cords where you can use snipe nose pliers to squeeze them closed or end cords that you simply glue onto the end of your thread.
 They have loops on the end, making it easy to connect with your favourite clasp.